TachyonicProject/luxon/docs/source/tutorials/api.rst

 The **from myapi import views** line imports a module that does not yet exist, this will cause an error if we try to start the a webserver after we have installed our package.
 Fear not, we will write the module which is imported here in the next step.
 The reason we put that line in now already is because when we deploy our package with Luxon, Luxon will copy the **wsgi.py** file from the package into the project and we don't want to edit any of the project code after deployment, only the package code.
 So we make sure the package has everything that we will eventually need.

-Now we can finally isntall our package!
+Now we can finally install our package!
 We will use pip's *-e* switch which will install it with an egg link, this will allow us to edit the source code after the installation.

 .. code:: bash